-- In general, limit IFDs to parcels without any occupied residential use.
-The City may want to exclude parcels that contain existing occupied residential structures.
-This is because IFD law requires an actual voter-based election if there are 12 or more registered voters within the proposed boundaries of an IFD.
-If there are less than 12 registered voters, the law only requires a weighted vote of the property owners, which, in general, should reduce the complexity and time required for forming a district.
-On the other hand, there may be circumstances where a voter-based election may be both desirable and manageable. - Use IFDs as a strategy to leverage additional non-City resources.
-As noted in Threshold Criteria #1 above, IFDs should be used as a tool to leverage additional regional, state, and federal funds, thereby serving a purpose beyond earmarking General Fund resources for needed infrastructure.
-In particular, IFDs
+- In general, if using an IRFD, limit the district to parcels without any occupied residential use.
+The City may want to exclude parcels that contain existing occupied residential structures when forming a new IRFD because IRFD law requires an actual voter-based election if there are 12 or more registered voters within the proposed boundaries of the IRFD.
+If there are fewer than 12 registered voters, the law only requires a weighted vote of the property owners, which, in general, should reduce the complexity and time required for forming a district.
+On the other hand, there may be circumstances where a voter-based election may be both desirable and manageable. - Use IFDs strategically to leverage non-City resources.
+As noted in Threshold Criteria #1 above, IFDs should be used as a tool to leverage additional regional, state and federal funds, thereby serving a purpose beyond earmarking